Continental Cement Company

-Continental Cement is reducing the carbon intensity of operations with alternative fuels and increased onsite energy efficiency, along with producing and promoting portland-limestone cement (PLC).
+Continental Cement, a Summit Materials Company, is reducing the carbon intensity of operations with alternative fuels and increased onsite energy efficiency, along with producing and promoting portland-limestone cement (PLC).

 PCA member company Continental Cement produced a 20% portland-limestone cement, one of the lowest carbon footprint PLCs in the industry, for field application research.
 Partnering with the Minnesota Department of Transportation and National Road Research Alliance, Continental is testing this lower-carbon cement option for future transportation infrastructure.
-Portland-limestone cement is a blended cement with a higher limestone content, which results in a product that has similar performance characteristics as traditional portland cement, but with a reduction in carbon footprint of up to 10%.
+Portland-limestone cement is a blended cement with a higher limestone content, which results in a product that has similar performance characteristics as traditional portland cement, but with a reduced carbon footprint.

 The MnDOT study will provide real-world data about how this cement performs in harsh exposures, which is needed to move this cement into everyday use.
-An established industry leader in championing lower carbon solutions, Continental Cement has converted 100% of its annual production to portland-limestone cement, and its manufacturing facilities can readily transition to produce PLC IL(20) cement.
+An established industry leader in championing lower carbon solutions, Continental Cement has converted 100% of its annual production to portland-limestone cement, and its manufacturing facilities can readily transition to produce PLC with up to 20% limestone.

 In addition, using lower-carbon alternative sources of energy such as biomass and waste-derived fuels instead of fossil fuels is doubly beneficial as it reduces greenhouse gas (GHG) emissions.
 Continental Cement invested in Green America Recycling — a waste treatment, storage, and disposal facility at its Hannibal, Missouri, cement plant — to efficiently replace coal with a locally available material that serves as a lower-carbon fuel.
 Continental Cement currently has a 42% fuel substitution rate, and in 2019 used more than 130,000 tons of discarded materials as fuel throughout its two locations.
 The company is working to expand the Green America Recycling facility at its Davenport, Iowa, cement plant to increase the utilization of non-coal fuels, reducing landfill waste, and significantly cutting net emissions.